-A Feature hierarchy can be created using the Project Browser without the need to create a diagram.
-A system Feature is a good way to capture the high level capabilities of a system; these can be created directly in the Project Browser.
+A Feature hierarchy can be created using the Browser window without the need to create a diagram.
+A system Feature is a good way to capture the high level capabilities of a system; these can be created directly in the Browser window.
 Additional Features can be added under each first level Feature creating a second level of features.
 These second level Features can have Features nested under them creating a third level.
 The resulting tree of Features provides a useful way of describing system scope that can be presented to and reviewed by stakeholders.
-It is sometimes useful to list out-of-scope Features - a separate Package could be created in the Project Browser to contain these.
+It is sometimes useful to list out-of-scope Features - a separate Package could be created in the Browser window to contain these.